smartbcity/did-gateway/README.md

 - Add a keycloak to k8s infrastructure (or use EGM one's) and configure did-gateway according to the deployed keycloak instance
 - Add authentication to wallet (it currently needs only a userId to authentify a user)
 - Token exchange currently works by disabling signature verification (cause private network), re-enable it
-- Complete "Decentralized Identifiers", "Verifiable Credentials", "Authenticate with Verifiable Credentials"
+- Complete "Implementation"
+- Integrate Iris and SmartB blockchain

 ### Example token exchange